v2arunv/closr/README.md

 You can refer to this [GitHub project board](https://github.com/v2arunv/closr/projects/2) to refer to which features were chosen to develop, in what order and what features were archived/dropped.

-The board is also helps in outlining the direction that could have been taken in developing new features
+The board also helps in outlining the direction that could have been taken in developing new features

 ## Running on Android